28 Apr Three Basics Before Engaging in Custom Software Development

 Conversation 3: A Shared Understanding of What’s Going To Happen When The Plan Falls Apart

 Software development is difficult, we’ve already stated that.
 A lot of it is research and development, which means a lot of it is unknown.
 Anytime there is uncertainty in a plan, the plan is destined to change.
 Everyone involved in the project should be clear on what that means.
 If efforts run over budget or past your deadline, are your expectations for the team to work nights and weekends to make up for that?
 Does the development team know that?
-When the unexpected strikes, who’s wallet does it hit?
+When the unexpected strikes, whose wallet does it hit?

 All of these questions have one thing in common: they are much easier to discuss before it becomes necessary.
 If the whole team clears this up at the beginning, no one will be surprised when the unavoidable happens.
 Will you still be disappointed and frustrated?
 Probably, but that’s better than being blindsided.

-These three conversations are common sense, but often times avoided.
+These three conversations are common sense but oftentimes avoided.
 If you’re working on a custom project and you haven’t checked all three of these boxes, stop what you’re doing, and do it now.

 Collectively, our team has a lot of experience under our belts.
-The one thing that experience has taught us is that very few things are clean cut in the custom software development arena.
-What we’ve found is that it’s better to be open, honest and transparent with one another and our clients, than it is to hope that “this time we’re smarter” and assume that nothing will go wrong.
+The one thing that experience has taught us is that very few things are clean-cut in the custom software development arena.
+What we’ve found is that it’s better to be open, honest, and transparent with one another and our clients, than it is to hope that “this time we’re smarter” and assume that nothing will go wrong.

-If you’re thinking about embarking on a custom software project, and are looking for software companies in Indianapolis, please feel free to contact us and we’ll see how we can best prepare you for that engagement.
+If you’re thinking about embarking on a custom software development project, and are looking for software companies in Indianapolis, please feel free to contact us and we’ll see how we can best prepare you for that engagement.

 Or, if you’re already in an engagement and things have gotten messy, it’s not too late.
 You can still perform a reset, get expectations set straight, and give it another go.
 Just don’t leave your head in the sand.Talk to Us